 The Amazon Echo Gen 4 is a small, spherical speaker with built-in Alexa capabilities.
 You can activate Alexa using your voice, and the speaker can understand you even if you're far away or if you're in a noisy environment.
 It also has a built-in Zigbee hub you can use to control compatible smart home devices like lightbulbs and thermostats across your home.
 While its default sound profile is a bit boomy and veiled, you can adjust its bass and treble levels using the adjustments in the Amazon Alexa app.
 There's also a mic mute button, so you can control when the speaker is listening to you.
 Unfortunately, because it's powered by AC, it isn't suitable to bring outdoors.

 The Amazon Echo is passable for music.
 Out-of-the-box, its sound profile is a bit boomy, and higher frequencies sound veiled and dark.
 It also lacks low-bass, so you don't feel the deep thump in bass-heavy music genres.
 There are bass and treble adjustments to help you customize its sound to your liking, which is nice.
 However, this speaker can't get very loud, which can be disappointing.

 The Amazon Echo is sub-par for videos and movies.
-This speaker downmixes stereo content into mono, which doesn't sound as immersive.
-Also, its sound profile is a bit boomy and dark, and it lacks low-bass, so you don't feel the deep rumble in action-packed scenes.
+This speaker's sound profile is a bit boomy and dark, and it lacks low-bass, so you don't feel the deep rumble in action-packed scenes.
 It doesn't get very loud, either.
 On the upside, its latency with Android and iOS devices is low.
 Some apps compensate for latency, so your experience can vary.

 The Amazon Echo is acceptable for podcasts.
 Its balanced mid-range can reproduce voices clearly, though speech in higher frequencies can sound a bit veiled.
 It doesn't get very loud either, and there are some compression artifacts present when you play it at max volume.
 On the upside, it has a Multi-Room feature, so you can pair two Echo speakers together and bring your podcast with you from one room to the next.